 The state can provide a powerful stimulus for the economy through public infrastructure projects.
 During the Great Depression, when times were toughest, the state and federal government made huge investments in public infrastructure.
 The Civilian Conservation Corps (CCC) and Works Progress Administration (WPA) put thousands of unemployed people to work, stimulated the economy, and providing lasting benefits to the community.
-While such investments are needed at any time, when unemployment is high and interest rates are low, the state can, and should, put people back to work and accomplish needed infrastructure work at a lower cost.
-These investments are needed to:
+The Federal Government’s new investments in infrastructure are much needed, but Minnesota needs to do more to address our backlog of infrastructure needs.

-- Address affordable housing needs by rehabbing senior and low-income public housing.
+- Address affordable housing needs through public/private initiatives to significantly speed up construction of housing to address the housing shortage and invest in rehabbing senior and low-income public housing.

 - Make cost-saving renewable energy and energy efficiency improvements in schools and other public buildings.

 - Address environmental problems by rebuilding wastewater infrastructure.